esonderegger/fecfile/docs/index.md

 ## Thanks

 This project would be impossible without the work done by the kind folks at The New York Times [Newsdev team](https://github.com/newsdev).
 In particular, this project relies heavily on [fech](https://github.com/NYTimes/Fech) although it actually uses a transformation of [this fork](https://github.com/PublicI/fec-parse/blob/master/lib/renderedmaps.js).

+Many thanks to [Derek Willis](https://github.com/dwillis) for creating and maintaining [fech-sources](https://github.com/dwillis/fech-sources) which serves as the upstream source of truth for parsing libaries in various languages.

+A huge thank you to [Chris Zubak-Skees](https://github.com/chriszs), whose work on the [fec-parse](https://github.com/PublicI/fec-parse) javascript library inspired this project.

 Many thanks to [Jacob Fenton](https://github.com/jsfenfen) for writing the caching logic and for providing valuable feedback about the overall design of this library.